 Does Eye Color Change with Age?

 Well, that depends.
-For most people, eye color will fully mature during infancy.
+Most people’s eye colors will fully mature during infancy.
 You know how some babies are born with those steel blue eyes, that turn to another color over time?
 That is an example of eyes becoming fully mature.
 Some people are even born with the eye color that they will have their entire life.

 For a small percentage of people, their eyes actually can change color.
 With age, eyes can naturally become either darker or lighter.